mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 > **Note** You cannot set or alter the `CONCURRENCY` value for the `admin_group` to zero \(0\).

 The [DROP RESOURCE GROUP](../ref_guide/sql_commands/DROP_RESOURCE_GROUP.html) command drops a resource group.
 To drop a resource group for a role, the group cannot be assigned to any role, nor can there be any transactions active or waiting in the resource group.
-Dropping a resource group for an external component in which there are running instances terminates the running instances.

 To drop a resource group: